bolken44/counterfactual_temperatures/repkit/code/ado/README.md

-# cftemp - Stata package to create realized and counterfactual temperature bin variables
+# Stata command `cftemp`

 The `cftemp` program takes a panel dataset with some fine temporal variation in temperature (say, place-day level) and transforms it to an aggregated panel dataset (say, place-year level) with variables holding the *realized* and *expected* number of days that fall in each of a user-specified set of temperature bins.

-The theory and empirical applications are developed in our paper "With or Without U?
-Binning Bias and the Causal Effects of Temperature Shocks" by Benjamin F. Jones, Jacob Moscona, Benjamin A. Olken, and Cristine von Dessauer.
+The theory and empirical applications are developed in our paper ["With or Without U?
+Binning Bias and the Causal Effects of Temperature Shocks"](https://www.dropbox.com/scl/fi/1ya6zzb76g0eayicexr2g/U_Shapes_Paper.pdf?rlkey=rkwfyw4m8iecn1uasrnasaz1m&e=7&st=b5cwqvs7&dl=0) by Benjamin F. Jones, Jacob Moscona, Benjamin A. Olken, and Cristine von Dessauer.

 ## Syntax